-Many of our operating subsidiaries conduct business in euros, Canadian dollars, Russian rubles or other foreign currencies.
-Sales made in currencies other than U.S. dollars accounted for 21%, 28%, and 23% of total sales for the years ended 2018, 2017 and 2016, respectively.
+Many of our operating subsidiaries conduct business in euros, Canadian dollars, or other foreign currencies.
+Sales made in currencies other than U.S. dollars accounted for 12%, 21%, and 28% of total sales for the years ended 2019, 2018 and 2017, respectively.
 Any increase (decrease) in the value of the U.S. dollar against any foreign currency that is the functional currency of any of our operating subsidiaries will cause us to experience foreign currency translation (gains) losses with respect to amounts already invested in such foreign currencies.
 In addition, our company and our operating subsidiaries are exposed to foreign currency risk to the extent that we or they enter into transactions denominated in currencies other than our or their respective functional currencies.
-For example, DynaEnergetics KG's functional currency is euros, but its sales often occur in U.S. dollars.
+For example, DynaEnergetics Europe's functional currency is euros, but its sales often occur in U.S. dollars.
 Changes in exchange rates with respect to these items will result in unrealized (based upon period-end exchange rates) or realized foreign currency transaction gains and losses upon settlement of the transactions.
 In addition, we are exposed to foreign exchange rate fluctuations related to our operating subsidiaries' assets and liabilities and to the financial results of foreign subsidiaries and affiliates when their respective financial statements are translated into U.S. dollars for inclusion in our Consolidated Financial Statements.
 Cumulative translation adjustments are recorded in accumulated other comprehensive income (loss) as a separate component of equity.
-Our primary exposure to foreign currency risk is the euro, due to the percentage of our U.S. dollar revenue that is derived from countries where the euro is the functional currency, and the Russian ruble due to our operations in Tyumen, Siberia.
-During the third quarter of 2017, we began using foreign currency forward contracts, generally with maturities of one month, to offset foreign exchange rate fluctuations on certain foreign currency denominated asset and liability account balances.
+Our primary exposure to foreign currency risk is the euro, due to the percentage of our U.S. dollar revenue that is derived from countries where the euro is the functional currency.
+We use foreign currency forward contracts, generally with maturities of one month, to offset foreign exchange rate fluctuations on certain foreign currency denominated asset and liability account balances.
 These hedge transactions relate to our operating entities with significant economic exposure to transactions denominated in currencies other than their functional currency.
-Our primary economic exposures include the U.S. dollar to the euro, the U.S. dollar to the Canadian dollar, the euro to the U.S. Dollar and the euro to the Russian ruble.
+Our primary economic exposures include the U.S. dollar to the euro, the U.S. dollar to the Canadian dollar, and the euro to the U.S. Dollar.
 Since the underlying balance sheet account balances being hedged can fluctuate significantly throughout our monthly hedge periods, our hedging program cannot fully protect against foreign currency fluctuations.